The Adventures of Alix: Alix in English

 Alix has seen little translation into English.
 In 1971 the London publisher Ward Lock & Co issued two titles, The Sacred Helmet (La tiare d'Oribal), and The Black Claw (La griffe noire).
 These books are now considered relatively rare.
 Two more titles, The Lost Legions (Les légions perdues), and The Altar of Fire (Le dernier Spartiate) were also projected for publication that year, but never appeared.
-A reviewer for the Times Literary Supplement found Alix singularly lacking in humour compared to Asterix, effectively killing prospects for continued publication in a market not yet accustomed to the wider Franco-Belgian tradition.
+A reviewer for the Times Literary Supplement found Alix singularly lacking in humour compared with Asterix, effectively killing prospects for continued publication in a market not yet accustomed to the wider Franco-Belgian tradition.